-NASD has filed the proposed rule change for immediate effectiveness.
-The implementation date will be April 2, 2007.
-The proposed rule change will operate on a pilot basis starting on April 2, 2007 and ending July 31, 2007, unless the SEC approves an extension of the pilot or adoption of the program on a permanent basis.
+Rules 2520 and 2860, as amended, are set forth in Attachment A of this Notice.
+The portfolio margin program will operate on a pilot basis starting on April 2, 2007, and ending July 31, 2007, unless the SEC approves an extension of the pilot or adoption of the program on a permanent basis.